 Can you go camping during COVID-19 (Coronavirus) pandemic in Louisiana?

-Most of the private RV campgrounds, state parks campgrounds and campsites in Louisiana are open during the COVID-19 pandemic but with restrictions in place.
+Most of the private RV campgrounds, state park campgrounds, and campsites in Louisiana are open during the COVID-19 pandemic but with restrictions in place.

 For more information and to make sure if they are open and what facilities are available, contact the campgrounds directly.

 When does camping season start in Louisiana?